n-at-han-k/sites/dwm.suckless.org/patches/singlegap/index.md

 Description
 -----------
-This modifies the tilegap patch and shows gaps only when there is a single window open.
-Exclusions can be added and horizontal/vertical gaps can be configured in config.h.
+This modifies the tilegap patch to show gaps only when a single window is open.
+Exclusions can be added, and horizontal or vertical gaps can be configured in `config.h`.

 Download
 --------